rancher/vagrant/README.md

 Start the server and the Rancher UI will become accessible on http://172.22.101.100:8080

-Starting the nodes will automatically add three nodes to the default cattle environment

-The default engine is set to 1.12.6 so that Kubernetes can be run, this can be changed by editing the Vagrantfile
+The default file will bring up a cattle environment.
+You can change this by editing the vagrant file variable $orchestrator, the choices are cattle, kubernetes, swarm and mesos.

+## Usage

+To use this you must have vagrant installed, which can be obtained from www.vagrantup.com

+clone the directory and then run **vagrant up**